Short-Term Programs Abroad

 Procedures for participating in or initiating a short term program abroad

-- For students: If you are (a) registered for a course, (b) in an SSIR program, or (c) on an athletic team that will be taking a short term trip abroad, you will receive all the necessary registration details from your professor or coach, or directly from Chris Klein in the Office of International Education.
+- For students: If you are (a) registered for a course, (b) in an SSIR program, or (c) on an athletic team that will be taking a short term trip abroad, you will receive all the necessary registration details from your professor or coach, or directly from the Office of International Education.

 Types of short-term programs